 - Native Americans are depicted with high prominent cheekbones and/or jowls in more subtle versions.
 Other times the animators just color them red.
-And they'll always be dressed in their traditional clothing with a crest of feathers on their heads.
+And they'll always be dressed in the animator's idea of their traditional clothing (Usually a sort of generic Plains Tribe look, without enough detail to identify a specific nation) with a crest of feathers on their heads.

 - Mexicans had mustaches, as did some Italians.
 Turks are also distinguished by large moustaches, along with a fez (this being inaccurate as fezzes have been outlawed in Turkey since 1925).

-- The English: The men will have bad teeth, large ears, triangular or aquiline nose, floppy hair parted to the side, Droopy Eyes, and big eyebrows.
-Tall, slender figure — Basically, see Hugh Grant or Prince Charles for detail.
+- The English: In flattering examples, males will have a tall, slender figure, noble, distinguished features, Droopy Eyes (usually blue) and glossy, floppy hair parted to the side.
+See Hugh Grant or Ralph Fiennes for real-life detail.
+In unflattering examples, males will have bad teeth, large ears, and big eyebrows.
+See Prince Charles for detail.
 Flattering female examples will depict the English Rose or Bond Girl type (pale-skinned, rosy cheeks, gentle eyes, natural beauty) See Kate Winslet or Rachel Weisz for inspiration.
 Unflattering female examples will look like Margaret Thatcher (big nose, ruddy, horsey face).
 Both sexes will usually have mousey-brown or fair-hair.
 Children are often freckled and mostly light-haired — little girls will have ringlets in period works.
-The children from Mary Poppins are perfect examples.
+The children from Mary Poppins and Chitty Chitty Bang Bang are perfect examples.

 - The Irish: Rufous hair, very pale skin and freckles.
 Shorter and stockier than the English.
 They'll have big heads, or just sport a Forehead of Doom.
 Women often have a very large mass of frizzy or very curly hair, like the wigs of some Irish stepdancers.
 Men have cleft chins and thicker eyebrows, with large sideburns if they're older.
 Centuries ago, the Irish were depicted as very ape-like.